MNXANL/PracticaPRO2/README.md

 I don't understand anything!
 Where's the documentation?

-	Documentation can be found on the folder DOC.
-It has versions on both LaTeX and HTML.
+	Documentation can be found on html.zip; alternatively, it generates documentation after compilation, on both LaTeX and HTML versions (the folder is DOC/).
 Because the subject was done in catalan, it's written in said language.

 --------------------------------------------------------------------------